robertely/resume/README.md

 # Robert Ely
-> Email: `robertely@gmail.com` Profile: `linkedin.com/in/elyrobert` Phone: `732-903-8039` Location: `Denver Colorado`
+> Email: _robertely@gmail.com_ Profile: _linkedin.com/in/elyrobert_ Phone: _732-903-8039_ Location: _Denver Colorado_

-_Senior Operations Engineer with more than 10 years of experience in DevOps environments.
-Specializing in observability, Kubernetes, large scale time series databases, and physical infrastructures._
+_Senior Operations Engineer with more than 10 years of experience in DevOps environments—specializing in observability, Kubernetes, large scale time series databases, and physical infrastructures._

 In my career I've focused on building with quality.
-Systems I build are reilabile, maintainable and have an emphasis on user expiereince.
+The systems I build are reliable, are maintainable, and have an emphasis on user experience.
-I want to continue focusing on deep technical work but I won't shy away from leadership and architecture responsibilities.
-I'm seeking a mid sized company running Kubernetes and next generation monitoring tools at scale.
+I want to continue focusing on deep technical work, but I won't shy away from leadership and architecture responsibilities.
+I'm seeking a mid-size company running Kubernetes and next generation monitoring tools at scale.

 ## Twilio/SendGrid
 ### Staff Observability Engineer
 ##### Jul 2016 — Current
-On the Observability team I've driven initiatives to increase the reliability and performance of our monitoring systems.
+On the Observability team, I've driven initiatives to increase the reliability and performance of our monitoring systems.
 I've planned and deploying a complete refactor of our VM monitoring stack.
-I designed and implemented our Kubernetes monitoring stack from scratch and dramatically lowered our operational toil through well tested automation.
-Before moving to the Observability team I worked on the developer tools team working to improve Jenkins, CI/CD pipelines, and core system Chef Cookbooks.
+I designed and implemented our Kubernetes monitoring stack from scratch while dramatically lowering our operational toil through well-tested automation.
+Before moving to the Observability team, I was on the Developer Tools team working to improve Jenkins, CI/CD pipelines, and core system Chef cookbooks.

 **Areas of focus:**
 * Maintained Graphite, Prometheus, Sensu, and Grafana at Scale
-* Designed and implimented Kubernetes monitoring strategy used across Sendgrid
+* Designed and implemented the Kubernetes monitoring strategy used across Sendgrid
-* Expierence with Kubernetes, Helm, ArgoCD
+* Experienced with Kubernetes, Helm, and ArgoCD
 * Developed Kubernetes controllers in Go
 * Built and maintained multiple core Chef cookbooks
 * Rebuilt VM monitoring infrastructure in situ using Chef